teemods/ddnet-skeleton/README.md

 ## Official Documentation

-Documentation for DDNet-Skeleton can be found on the [TeeFrame website](https://teeframe.com/ddnet-skeleton).
+Documentation for DDNet-Skeleton can be found [here](https://github.com/teemods/ddnet-skeleton-readme).

 ## Contributing